FlaxEngine/FlaxDocs/manual/get-started/flax-for-godot-devs/index.md

 ## Scripting

 > [!Tip]
-> Scripting in C# and C\+\+ is feature-complete and production-ready in Flax (compared to Godot).
+> Scripting in C# and C\+\+ is fully feature-complete and production-ready in Flax (in contrast to Godot).
 Also, Visual Scripting offers far more tools and features.

 When it comes to game scripting, Flax supports Visual, C# and C\+\+ scripts (similar to Godot).
 The are some differences in C# API.
 In fact, the whole C# API is an open-source project and can be found [here](https://github.com/FlaxEngine/FlaxEngine).
 All contributions are welcome.

 * Godot

 ```cs
 public class MyScript : Node
 {